Kiopsy/Distributed_Stock_Exchange/README.md

 python UI/client_application.py
 ```

-Naavigate to the provided webpage, where you can perfom the client interactions.
+Navigate to the provided webpage, where you can perfom the client interactions.
 (Note: once the webserver is running, clients from any device can connect.

+Tests are located in the tests/ folder and should run automatically. **You will need to have the correct host and number of servers set in the constants.py file in order to run the tests correctly**.